 David also routinely advises clients on cybersecurity and data privacy matters including sensitive issues involving breach preparedness and response, ransomware attacks, vulnerability disclosure policies, and economic espionage.
 Recently named as one of the top “40 under 40” figures in the data law bar around the world by Global Data Review, David is regularly called upon by CNBC, The Wall Street Journal, and Wired Magazine, among others, to provide thought leadership and insights on trending cybersecurity issues.
 A former law clerk on the U.S. Supreme Court, he is routinely asked to advise clients on both the near-term and long-term implications of unsettled issues at the intersection of law and emerging technology.

 Prior to joining Morrison & Foerster, David held several key posts at the White House, including serving as Special Assistant and Associate Counsel to President Obama and in multiple positions on the staff of the National Security Council.
-Throughout his tenure at the White House, David played a central role in coordinating the Administration’s response to domestic and international crises.
-He also regularly advised the President and other senior administration officials on a range of complex matters affecting the federal government and oversaw a broad portfolio that spanned national security priorities, crisis response and preparedness planning, new data and technology initiatives, criminal justice reform, and civil rights litigation.
+Throughout his tenure at the White House, David played a central role in coordinating the Administration’s response to domestic and international crises including serving as Chief of Staff in the Office of the Ebola Response Coordinator, in which role he helped coordinate the U.S. government’s response to the largest Ebola outbreak in recorded history.
+David also regularly advised the President and other senior administration officials on a range of complex matters affecting the federal government and oversaw a broad portfolio that spanned national security priorities, crisis response and preparedness planning, new data and technology initiatives, criminal justice reform, and civil rights litigation.

 Prior to his Executive Branch service, David clerked for Justice Ruth Bader Ginsburg of the U.S. Supreme Court, Judge Robert A. Katzmann of the U.S. Court of Appeals for the Second Circuit, and Judge Jed S. Rakoff of the U.S. District Court for the Southern District of New York, and served as a litigator in private practice at a national law firm.